Skip to main content

 About Roztocze

-Roztocze National Park protects approximately 8,500 hectares of unique upland landscape in southeastern Poland, characterized by deep ravines, ancient forests, limestone outcrops, and clear streams that create exceptional ecological and scenic values.
-The park encompasses the central portion of the Roztocze Ridge, where diverse geology creates habitat variety supporting remarkable biodiversity.
-Magnificent old-growth forests dominated by fir, beech, and oak harbor populations of European bison, wolves, lynx, and brown bears, while diverse bird communities include lesser spotted eagles, black storks, and numerous woodpecker species.
-Limestone soils support rich flora including rare orchids and endemic plant species found nowhere else.
-Swift-flowing streams with crystal-clear water maintain pristine aquatic ecosystems supporting native trout and crayfish.
+Roztocze National Park protects 84.83 square kilometres (approximately 8,483 hectares) of unique upland landscape in southeastern Poland, characterized by deep ravines, ancient forests, limestone outcrops, and clear streams that create exceptional ecological and scenic values.
+[1] The park encompasses the central portion of the Roztocze Ridge, where diverse geology creates habitat variety supporting remarkable biodiversity.
+Old-growth forests dominated by fir, beech, and oak -- some firs reaching 50 metres in height -- harbour populations of red deer, roe deer, wild boar, wolf, and European beaver, which was reintroduced in 1979.
+The park's symbol is the Polish konik horse, a semi-feral breed with ancestry tied to the extinct tarpan, introduced into the park in 1982.
+Diverse bird communities include lesser spotted eagle, black stork, and numerous woodpecker species, with approximately 190 bird species recorded.
+Swift-flowing streams maintain pristine aquatic ecosystems supporting native trout and crayfish.
 The cultural landscape reflects centuries of human settlement, with traditional villages, historic churches, and remnant agricultural landscapes integrated into the mosaic.
-The park represents one of Poland's most important protected areas for maintaining natural forest dynamics and preserving populations of large mammals that have disappeared from much of Central Europe.

 Wildlife Ecosystems